Shop the coverage and rates that are right for you

 The dental/vision and/or hearing insurance

-products are available both on an insured or discount basis
+products are available both on an insured or discount basis.

 We offer short-term health insurance policies

-for those who are looking for more inexpensive coverage and shorter term alternatives.
+for those who are looking for coverage for a maximum of four months.

 We offer Medicare Supplement, Medicare Advantage, and Part D Drug plans

-to Medicare beneficiaries.
+to Medicare-eligibles.
 Our site is compliant with federal, state, and carrier guidelines in selling these policies.
-See the Medicare section of this site for details.
+See the Medicare-eligibles section of this site for details.

 We represent many carriers that offer supplemental benefits

-to both individuals and families and Medicare beneficiaries, and the site contains information about hospital indemnity, cancer, critical illness, gap, accident, and international medical insurance offered by many different carriers.
+to both individuals and families and Medicare beneficiaries, and the site contains information about hospital indemnity, cancer, critical illness, accident, and international medical insurance offered by many different carriers.
 This section of the site also contains valuable information and tools about lowering the cost of prescription medications.
 Call us if you want more information about or would like to enroll in one of these products.

 We also offer Short- and Long-Term Disability products